 Broken bones and fractures fall into various categories with differing degrees of severity, recovery time, and prospects.
 The severity of the injury will primarily depend on the force of impact as well as the condition of the victim – elderly people are more prone to severe injuries as their bones are more brittle.

-Whatever the injury, it’s important to have the correct diagnosis and get the appropriate treatment for your specific fracture.
+Regardless of which bone is broken, it’s important to have the correct diagnosis and get the appropriate treatment for your specific fracture.
 Without this, your bone may fail to heal properly, potentially causing long-term complications that necessitate additional surgical procedures to fix the issue.
 This is not only expensive but extremely frustrating for your overall recovery goals.
-Here are some of the most common types of broken bone injuries;
+Here are some of the most common types of broken bone injuries:

 - Compound Fracture – This is a full bone break with separation of the bone fragments piercing the skin.
 These are particularly serious often requiring surgery and carry the risk of deep bone infection.